yowjian/build/vscode.md

 Select keyboard
 Change the value to keyCode

+# install C/C++ extensions
+Select the bottom icon (four squares) and type c/c++ into the search box.
+Check 'C/C++ IntelliSense, debugging, and code browsing' is in the ENABLED box.
+If not, type C/C++ into the search box, find and install it.

 # execute a build task defined in tasks.json
 # The following will compile helloworld.cpp and create the executable helloworld.out
 From the menu: "Terminal>Run Build Task"